NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 This scripture says that God's Holy Spirit can be **grieved**.
 Having complex emotions like grief is something only persons can have.
 This proves the personhood of the Holy Spirit.

+## Jeremiah 2:13

+> for my people have committed two evils: they have forsaken me, the fountain of living waters, and hewed out cisterns for themselves, broken cisterns that can hold no water.

+God is the fountain of living water.
+In [John 4:10,13,14](#john-4-10-13-14) and [John 7:38,39](#john-7-38-39) Jesus reveals that he is the fountain of living water, and that the living water is the Holy Spirit.

 ## Jeremiah 17: 10

 > “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”